Estimated reading time: 14 minutes

 Save Big Live Betterthat you can use to help you save money in the Grocery Game Challenge.

-This is why the grocery game challenge was created to not only show you that we are like everyone else but to bring us all together to work as a team to get our budgets on track.
+This is why the grocery game challenge was created to show you that we are like everyone else and to bring us all together to work as a team to get our budgets on track.

 Welcome to The Grocery Game Challenge 2015!